-elizabeth is a young composer, based in Sydney, Australia.
+elizabeth is a composer, based in Sydney, Australia.

-elizabeth is passionate about music education and writing music for children - framed by an interest in considering new and engaging ways to encourage creative music making in the classroom. elizabeth has tutored HSC composition at several high schools in Sydney, worked in primary schools teaching piano, flute and presented creative music and instrument building workshops. additionally, elizabeth has presented Composition and Music Technology workshops to teachers for Sydney Symphony's "ToppED Up!" and "TunED UP!" education programs.
+in the classroom, elizabeth is passionate about writing music for and with children whilst considering new and engaging ways to explore music. elizabeth has tutored HSC composition at several high schools in Sydney and has presented workshops at schools that cover areas ranging from music technology, to Australian music of the past 25 years and instrument building. currently, elizabeth is developing a book of crazy, composition-focused games and activities. additionally, elizabeth has presented creative composition and music technology focused workshops to teachers as part of Sydney Symphony's "ToppED Up!" and "TunED UP!" education programs.

 elizabeth recently completed her studies in composition at the Sydney Conservatorium of Music as a recipient of the Ted and Susan Meller scholarship (2013-2016) and Ignaz Friedman Memorial Prize (2014), studying with Damien Ricketson, Damian Barbeler, Michael Smetanin and Rosalind Page.